Gov. Beshear announces 10 confirmed storm-related deaths in Kentucky

 • A 62-year-old man in Pulaski County

-• A 70-year-old man in Graves County
+• A 72-year-old woman in Whitley County

 Categories: News